dstackai/dstack/docs/docs/reference/server/config.yml.md

     You also need to have the `serviceAccountUser` role granted.
     `dstack` will run TPUs under the default service account, so you don't need to create one.

+??? info "Private subnets"
+    By default, `dstack` utilizes public subnets and permits inbound SSH traffic exclusively for any provisioned instances.
+    If you want `dstack` to use private subnets, set `public_ips` to `false`.

+    ```yaml
+    projects:
+      - name: main
+        backends:
+          - type: gcp
+            creds:
+              type: default

+            public_ips: false
+    ```

+    Using private subnets assumes that both the `dstack` server and users can access the configured VPC's private subnets (e.g., through VPC peering).
+Additionally, [Cloud NAT](https://cloud.google.com/nat/docs/overview) must be configured to provide access to external resources for provisioned instances.

 ### OCI

 There are two ways to configure OCI: using client credentials or using the default credentials.